Lesson video

 Here's Lucas.

-And here are some of the take-away ideas that you may have mentioned.
+And here are some take-away ideas that you might have mentioned.

 We should question stereotypes that tell us what beauty should look like.